MarikenvdVelden/bend-break-compromise/README.md

 # Who Bends and Who Breaks?
 Experimental Evidence for Conditions Affecting Voters' Evaluations of Politicians

 Data &amp; Analysis Compendium for the paper, entitled _Who Bends and Who Breaks?
 Experimental Evidence for Conditions Affecting Voters' Evaluations of Politicians_.
-This study has received [approval](docs/EthicalApproval.pdf) from the Vrije Universteit Amsterdam's Research Ethics Committee and is registered at [osf](https://osf.io/kvtzp/) -- see [here](docs/pap/compromise-punishment-pap.pdf) for the pre-analysis plan.
+This study has received [approval](docs/EthicalApproval.pdf) from the Vrije Universteit Amsterdam's Research Ethics Committee and is registered at [osf](https://osf.io/kvtzp/) -- see also [here](docs/pap/compromise-punishment-pap.pdf) for the pre-analysis plan.

 ## Draft
 View the [draft of the paper here](report/draft.pdf).